Advertisement

-Rugs are an interior designer’s secret weapon as they’re able to transform a room in an instant, anchor a room, create cohesion, connect spaces and define areas.
+Rugs are an interior designer’s secret weapon.
+Rugs can transform a room in an instant, anchor a room, create cohesion, connect spaces and define areas.

 Open plan spaces can be tricky to carve out distinct spaces so using a rug will visually define an area.
-A classic example is an open-plan kitchen/dining/living area.
 Putting a generous rug under your dining table and chairs signals you’re in the dining room and breaks up a sea of floorboards or tiles.
+Similarly, adding a rug to the living area, with a coffee table placed on top, creates an inviting, comfortable atmosphere.

-Cut a rug: Lighter colours increase the illusion of space and darker shades will add warmth when choosing a hall runner.
+Lighter colours increase the illusion of space and darker shades will add warmth when choosing a hall runner.
 This floor runner from Freedom creates a contrast of warmth and lightness against the concrete flooring.
-Orissa Floor Runner, $479 at Freedom (shop here)
+Orissa Floor Runner, $431.10 at Freedom (shop here)

 Where to place your rug